 Since its birth in the late 1930s to ensure the volume of radio and TV remained consistent between broadcasts, the role of the audio compressor has drastically changed.
 A major uptake in the manufacture of outboard compression hardware in the 1960s, coinciding with the creation of the 4 and 8 track tape machines, meant that compressors secured their place in the music industry around the same time that copious amounts of money did.

-Used by The Beatles and The Rolling Stones, Miley Cyrus and Metallica, compression is everywhere in the music we love.
-It supports and shapes the sonic landscape painted by our favourite artists.
+Used by The Beatles and The Rolling Stones, Miley Cyrus, and Metallica, compression is everywhere in the music we love.
+It supports and shapes the sonic landscape painted by our favorite artists.

 Yet, a coin has two sides.

 Just as with chocolate, indulging in Netflix, and listening to Linkin Park’s ‘Numb’ on repeat, there is definitely such a thing as ‘too much of a good thing’.
 A much-discussed topic around audio compression, well worth some research if you’re looking to take your music industry knowledge to the next step, is the Loudness Wars.